shahzain345/discord-selfbot/README.md

 <li>!rapetoken | Destroys the token completely</li>
 <li>!spamdms user_id "msg" | Spams the given user's dms(ex: !spamdms 893638424362385418 "shahzain is the best")</li>
 <li>!unbanall | Unbans all banned members from the guild the command is executed in</li>
+<li>!deleteallemojis | Deletes all the emojis in the guild/server the command is executed in</li>

 ## Note your token will not be locked/disabled with this tool